Homelab: FreeBSD pf Router

 What This Is

-At the edge of my homelab is a small, fanless FreeBSD box that handles every packet coming into and out of my network.
+At the edge of my homelab is a small FreeBSD 15 box, hostname homefw, that handles every packet coming into and out of my network.
 It's the WAN router, the firewall, the DHCP and DNS server, the VPN endpoint, and the boundary that everything else sits behind.
+The AT&T fiber gateway is gone; an X-ONU-SFPP XGS-PON SFP+ module takes the fiber directly and slots into one of the box's 10G SFP+ ports, so the FreeBSD host gets the public IP itself.

 I built it instead of buying a turnkey router for the same reason I run NixOS on servers: I want the configuration to be obvious, version-controlled, and learnable.
 FreeBSD's pf, rc.conf, and tightly integrated networking stack give me exactly that.